TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 C) technical items or equipment requiring standardization and interchangeability of parts with existing equipment;

 F) technical or specialized supplies requiring substantial initial investment for manufacture.

 8) Formal advertising may expose the MEG Unit and hinder the MEG agents and the MEG Unit in carrying out drug law enforcement.

 g) Special Considerations

-1) All procurements in excess of $1,500 which are entered into without competition must receive prior DLE approval.
+1) All procurements in excess of the small procurement threshold determined by the CPO-GS that are entered into without competition must receive prior Department approval.
 The MEG Unit shall provide a complete justification indicating the reasons that preclude formal competition and a copy of the proposed purchase agreement.

-C) The MEG Unit shall include provisions, as appropriate, to preclude late delivery of equipment by contractors.
+4) The MEG Unit shall include provisions, as appropriate, to preclude late delivery of equipment by contractors.
 These provisions may include penalty clauses and contract bonds.
-If it becomes evident that the contractor will be delinquent in fulfilling projected delivery schedules, the MEG Unit shall notify DLE immediately.
+If it becomes evident that the contractor will be delinquent in fulfilling projected delivery schedules, the MEG Unit shall notify the Department immediately.

 h) Construction Programs

-Any MEG project which involves the erection, acquisition, expansion or repair of new or existing buildings or other physical facilities is a construction program and requires prior approval by DLE.
+Any MEG project that involves the erection, acquisition, expansion or repair of new or existing buildings or other physical facilities is a construction program and requires prior approval by the Department.

 (Source: Amended at 42 Ill.
 Reg.
 19207, effective October 10, 2018)